Djan88/tarot-bc/wp-content/plugins/miniorange-login-openid/readme.txt

 = 7.3.8 =
 * Updated Odnoklassniki custom app fix in premium versions.
 * Updated BuddyPress mapping bug fix in premium version.
-* Updated depricated array and string fix.
+* Updated deprecated array and string fix.
 * Added Yandex app in premium applications.

 = 7.3.7 =
-* Updated facebook insrtuctions.
+* Updated instructions for Social login application : facebook .
 * Minor UI changes.
 * New Licensing plan.
 * Added feature to select role by the user in the Add-on.